nci/gsky/config_json.md

   `start_isodate` until `end_isodate` is reached.

 * `rgb_products`: List of the bands used to compose the image.
+These names map to the concept of `namespace`s on the MAS API.
   Currently GSKY implements the case of having either 1 or 3 bands specified on this field.
-These names map to the concept of `namespace`s on the MAS API.
+Details of band rendering please refer to the `Colour Palette` section.

 * `offset_value`,`clip_value`,`scale_value`: These values are
   used to scale the dynamic range of the pixels in the collection to the `[0-255]` range used to render PNG or JPG images.
 This process and the relationship between the values is described in the next paragraph.
+Details please refer to the `Scaling of the pixel values` section.

 * `legend_path`: Path to an image containing the legend for this layer.
 This file will be returned when a WMS GetLegend request is